RowdyVoyeur/m8c-rpi4-module/README.md

 ## Deactivate and Uninstall

-To deactivate the module, run:
+To deactivate the module, just run:
 ```
 patchbox module deactivate
 ```